-TUTTLINGEN AND SELMSDORF, GERMANY – Add'n Solutions, which provides Unique Device Identification (UDI) laser marking on medical devices, worked in close cooperation with FOBA Laser Marking + Engraving to conduct a long-term study on reusable surgical instruments, with the aim of proving that laser marks remain clearly readable despite multiple reprocessing procedures.
+Add'n Solutions (Tuttlingen, Germany), which provides Unique Device Identification (UDI) laser marking on medical devices, worked in close cooperation with FOBA Laser Marking + Engraving (Selmsdorf, Germany) to conduct a long-term study on reusable surgical instruments, with the aim of proving that laser marks remain clearly readable in spite of multiple reprocessing procedures.
 The UDI must resist increased wear throughout the whole product life cycle to ensure safe traceability, which is also officially required.

 In the study, Add'n Solutions used a precisely matched laser marking process, followed by a cleaning and passivation cycle.
 The surgical instruments were then sterilized and cleaned 500 times, simulating actual wear conditions in a hospital.
 The steam sterilization was accompanied by an instrument cleaning with high-alkaline cleaners (pH value 14), which is also equivalent to clinical cleaning procedures.